-Google Analytics for Blogs: A Complete GA4 Guide For Site Owners
+Google Analytics for Blogger Tips: A Complete GA4 Guide For Site Owners

 When you buy something through one of the links on our site, we may earn an affiliate commission.

-This is a complete guide on how to use Google Analytics for blogs, niche sites, and affiliate marketing sites.
+This is a complete guide on Google Analytics for blogger, niche site, and affiliate marketing site owners.

 Plus, if you haven't yet switched from Universal Analytics to Google Analytics 4, then this is the guide for you.

 This is an important move to make because Universal Analytics will be discontinued on July 1, 2023.
 You'll want as much historical data in GA4 as possible, so the earlier you switch, the better.